The Gabelli Dividend & Income Trust Announces Monthly Dividend of $0.11 (NYSE:GDV)

-The Gabelli Dividend & Income Trust (NYSE:GDV – Get Free Report) declared a monthly dividend on Friday, February 16th, Wall Street Journal reports.
-Shareholders of record on Thursday, May 16th will be given a dividend of 0.11 per share by the financial services provider on Thursday, May 23rd.
-This represents a $1.32 dividend on an annualized basis and a yield of 6.00%.
-The ex-dividend date is Wednesday, May 15th.
+The Gabelli Dividend & Income Trust (NYSE:GDV – Get Free Report) declared a monthly dividend on Monday, February 19th, Wall Street Journal reports.
+Investors of record on Thursday, May 16th will be paid a dividend of 0.11 per share by the financial services provider on Thursday, May 23rd.
+This represents a $1.32 dividend on an annualized basis and a yield of 5.99%.
+The ex-dividend date of this dividend is Wednesday, May 15th.

 The Gabelli Dividend & Income Trust Company Profile